Distributed tracing not working when using Google Cloud Load Balancer

 X-Cloud-Trace-Context

-If you are having trouble implementing distributed tracing on a system that uses Google Cloud Load Balancer, consider using this workaround.
+If you're having trouble implementing distributed tracing on a system that uses Google Cloud Load Balancer, consider implementing this workaround.